labwc/labwc/README.md

 Labwc stands for Lab Wayland Compositor, where lab can mean any of the
 following:

-- Lightweight And Box-inspired
+- lightweight and *box-inspired
 - sense of experimentation and treading new ground
 - inspired by BunsenLabs and ArchLabs
 - your favorite pet

-Labwc is a [wlroots]-based window-stacking compositor for [wayland], inspired by [openbox].
+Labwc is a [wlroots]-based window-stacking compositor for [Wayland], inspired by [Openbox].

 It is light-weight and independent with a focus on simply stacking windows well and rendering some window decorations.
 It takes a no-bling/frills approach and